Functions for Working with IPv4 and IPv6 Addresses

 Arguments

-— IP address.
+string— IP address.
 String.

 Returned value

-converted to the current IPv4 address, or0.0.0.0
+stringconverted to the current IPv4 address, or0.0.0.0ifstringis an invalid address.
+String.

 Example